sc3p73r-it/sc3p73r-it/README.md

 # 💫 About Me:
-I have been working experience in areas of system administration, design, implementation & support of Windows Server Systems, Linux, Container and networking.
+I have been working experience in areas of SysOps, System design, Linux, Containers and networking.

 ## 🌐 Socials: